ministryofjustice/hmpps-learner-records-api/README.md

 ### Health
 The application has a health endpoint found at `/health` which indicates if the app is running and is healthy.
+The application has a ping endpoint found at `health/ping` which indicates that the app is responding to requests.

 ---